mscarey/legislice/docs/guides/enactments.rst

 called ``combined_enactment``, which was created in the example above, to JSON.

-This JSON represents a selection of three nonconsecutive passages from the most recent version of section 103 of Title 17 of the United States Code.
+As explained in the section above, this JSON represents a selection of three nonconsecutive passages from the most recent version of `section 103 of Title 17 of the United States Code <https://authorityspoke.com/legislice/us/usc/t17/s103@2020-11-17>`__.

     >>> from legislice.schemas import EnactmentSchema
     >>> schema = EnactmentSchema()